HwWobbe/WipHww/README.md

   - evaluate its interfaces to GitHub too
   - other AIs:
     - Claude - ...
   -   *.tb Teacher YourAg YourAggressiveTeacher
+    - improve the placment of these keyWord KeyStrings
 - .we ?? textBlaze /? - or TextBlaze ( or another alias may emerge ) -

   - * Text Blaze Dashboard